julian-millan/julian-millan.github.io/index.md

 ### News

+  * Chair at IROS 2022 session on Art and Entertainment and Manipulation
   * Co-chair at ICRA 2022 session on Physical HRI
   * Area Chair for CoRL 2022
   * Associate Editor for RO-MAN 2022